odoo/documentation/content/applications/inventory_and_mrp/inventory/product_management/configure.rst

        items in a package).
 Can enable the :ref:`Move Entire Packages
        <inventory/product_management/move-entire-pack>` feature to update the package's contained
        items' locations, when moving the package
-     - Scanning a packaging barcode automatically records all included units. (e.g., 1 pack = 12
+     - Scanning a packaging barcode automatically records all included units. (e.g. 1 pack = 12
        units).
    * - Product lookup
      - Not available.